avrilcoghlan/LittleBookofRBioinformatics/src/installr.rst

-R comes with some standard packages that are installed when you install R. However, in this booklet I will also tell you how to use some additional R packages that are useful, for example, the "rmeta" package.
+R comes with some standard packages that are installed when you install R. However, in this booklet I will also tell you how to use some additional R packages that are useful, for example, the "seqinr" package.
 These additional packages do not come with the standard installation of R, so you need to install them yourself.

 Once you have installed R on a Windows computer (following the steps above), you can install